KJwalker3D/nft-museum/README.md

 To set up Wearable claiming, copy and paste the claim-droping folder into your project, alongside config.ts and claim.ui.tsx

+To host your images on an external site, instead of uploading them as files in your scene, you can use CORS friendly hosting services such as NFT.storage (https://nft.storage/).
+Upload your image, click 'Actions' - 'View URL' and copy the full url from the browser.

 # SDK7 Template scene